craigraphics/Frontend-core-concepts/Architecture/Software Patterns.md

     - Egs. early-startup companies and well-established companies.

 ## Microservices Architecture
-- Microservices Architecture organizes our business logic aas a collection of loosely coupled and independently deployed services.
+- Microservices Architecture organizes our business logic as a collection of loosely coupled and independently deployed services.
 - Each service is owned by a small team and has a narrow scope of responsibility.
 - Smaller codebase.
     - Development becomes easier and faster.
     - Codebase loads instantaneously in our IDE.
     - Building and testing becomes easier.
     - Troubleshooting or adding new features becomes easier.
-- Better performance and horizonall scalability.
+- Better performance and horizontal scalability.
     - Instances become less CPU intensive and less memory-consuming.
 - Better Organizational Scalability
 - Better security (fault isolation)